kernsuite-debian/spead2/doc/py-recv.rst

    Maximum number of packets received as a unit.
 This is only applicable to readers that support fetching a batch of packets from the source.

+   .. py:attribute:: single_packet_heaps

+   Number of heaps that were entirely contained in a single packet.
+These take a slightly faster path as it is not necessary to reassemble them.

+   .. py:attribute:: search_dist

+   Number of hash table entries searched to find the heaps associated with packets.
+This is intended for debugging/profiling spead2 and **may be removed without notice**.

+Additional statistics are available on the ringbuffer underlying the stream (:attr:`~spead2.recv.Stream.ringbuffer` property), with similar caveats about synchronisation.

+.. py:class:: spead2.recv.Stream.Ringbuffer

+   .. py:method:: size()

+   Number of heaps currently in the ringbuffer.

+   .. py:method:: capacity()

+   Maximum number of heaps that can be held in the ringbuffer (corresponds to the `ring_heaps` argument to the stream constructor).